titooo7/GFN-FPS-Unlocker/README.md

 Galaxy A52s: Perfect results streaming at 720p 120FPS.
 Terrible results streaming at 1080p 120FPS probably due to lack of power on my device.
 Xiaomi Pad 5: It doesn't work, spoofing those values isn't enough

-### TO-DO
+### #1 TO-DO (MODULE COMPATIBLITY XIAOMI PAD 5)
-1- Spoofing ro.sf.lcd_density.
-On devices like Xiaomi Pad 5 it needs to be changed to 450 otherwise it won't enable the 120fps option.
+On devices like Xiaomi Pad 5, ro.sf.lcd_density needs to be changed to 450 otherwise it won't enable the 120fps option.
 I tried to do it but failed miserable (probably easy to do for a real dev).
+An alternative to would be to execute wm density 450 when com.nvidia.geforcenow is launched and wm density reset when com.nvidia.geforcenow is killed or sent to the background.
+In the meantime you can use a DPI changer app to set the density 450 before running the app...

+### #2 TO-DO (CLEAN-UP)
-2-The code needs to be cleaned.
+he code needs to be cleaned.
 I'm not a dev so I forked and modified some bits to fit my purpose but I'm sure that now there is a lot of bits of code that now could be removed as are probably not being used.

 ### Disclaimer!!
 The user takes sole responsibility for any damage that might arise due to use of this module.